Logo preload

 This may sound like a tedious process, but it’s critical for conducting a proper safety analysis that identifies all of the potential risks associated with a particular job.

-To conduct the job safety analysis, observe the steps being performed under normal conditions.
-The observer should be someone who is experienced and capable of performing the job himself or herself, and should keep in mind that it is the job and the surrounding environment — not the person performing it — that is being studied.
+To conduct the job safety analysis effectively, observe the steps under normal conditions.
+The observer, experienced and capable of performing the job, should focus on the job and its environment—not the person doing it.

 Check out the 6 Most Common Workplace Hazards

-Identify and document potential hazards that are observed throughout each step of the job, being careful to look at the entire environment and notice every conceivable hazard that might exist.
+Identify and document potential hazards you observe throughout each step of the job, being careful to look at the entire environment and notice every conceivable hazard that might exist.
 This includes health hazards where the harmful effect may not be immediate.

 Here are some questions that might help: